joelberkeley/spidr/tutorials/HowSpidrWorks.md

 ```idris
 Mul (Add (Lit 7) (Lit 9)) (Add (Lit 7) (Lit 9))
 ```
 Not only do we store z twice, but we lose the information that it's the same calculation, so we either also compute it twice, or have to inspect the expression to eliminate common subexpressions.
 For graphs of any reasonable size, this is inadmissible.
-To solve this, we sometimes bind `Expr` nodes to names, and refer to these nodes by their name instead of their value. spidr could ask the user to provide these names, but opts to generate them itself.
+To solve this, we can label `Expr` nodes, and refer to these labelled nodes by label instead of value. spidr could ask the user to provide these labels, but opts to generate them itself.
 We could implement this in one of a number of ways.
 We'll show a few.
-In each of these cases, our names are `Nat`.
+In each of these cases, our labels are `Nat`.

-We'll need some way to refer to other nodes by name.
+We'll need some way to refer to other nodes by label.
 We could replace constructor arguments with `Nat`, like
 ```idris
 data Expr
   = Lit Int
   | Add Nat Nat
   | Mul Nat Nat
 ```
-but then there would no way to refer to nodes by value.
-As we'll see in [Nuisances in the tensor API](Nuisances.md), generating names has a performance and ergonomic cost, so we'd rather keep its use to a minimum.
+but then there would no way to refer to nodes by value, and we explain in [Nuisances in the tensor API](Nuisances.md), labelling expressions has both a performance and ergonomic cost, so we want to keep it to a minimum.
 Instead, we can add a constructor `Var` to our `Expr` as
 ```idris
 data Expr
   = Lit Int